-- 81. On August 6, 2014, acting in furtherance of the Conspiracy, Leitner sent a proposal to VimpelCom and UBS entitled "Superior Proposal to purchase WIND Canada" (the "Proposal").
-The Proposal included the following terms: - (a) Binding commitments to purchase VimpelCom's equity and debt interests for a cash amount that approximates the net amounts distributed to VimpelCom based on the "reserve price";

-- (b) The proposal would not require regulatory approval and requires no engagement with regulatory authorities; - (c) The proposal would close quickly; and - (d) The Consortium would purchase Wind's Vendor Loans at par and refinance them. - 82.
-Leitner delivered the Proposal with authorization and instructions from Tennenbaum, 64NM GP, 64NM LP, LG, Serruya, Novus, West Face, Globalive, Guffy, Burt, M. Serruya, A. Serruya, and S. Serruya, Hui, Boland, Griffin, Dea, Fraser and Lacavera. - 83.
-In furtherance of the Conspiracy, Leitner submitted the Proposal with the intent that VimpelCom would breach the terms of the Exclusivity Agreement and prevent Catalyst and VimpelCom from completing any deal, thereby causing damage to Catalyst.
+- 110. 81.
+On August 6, 2014, acting in furtherance of the Conspiracy, Leitner sent a proposal to VimpelCom and UBS entitled "Superior Proposal to purchase WIND Canada" (the "Proposal").
+The Proposal included the following terms: - (a) Binding commitments to purchase VimpelCom's equity and debt interests for a cash amount that approximates the net amounts distributed to VimpelCom based on the "reserve price"; - (b) The proposal would not require regulatory approval and requires no engagement with regulatory authorities; - (c) The proposal would close quickly; and - (d) The Consortium would purchase Wind's Vendor Loans at par and refinance them. - 111.
+82. Leitner delivered the Proposal with authorization and instructions from Tennenbaum, 64NM GP, 64NM LP, LG, Serruya, Novus, West Face, Globalive, Guffy, Burt, M. Serruya, A. Serruya, and S. Serruya, Hui, Boland, Griffin, Dea, Fraser and Lacavera. - 112.
+83. In furtherance of the Conspiracy, Leitner submitted the Proposal with the intent that VimpelCom would breach the terms of the Exclusivity Agreement and prevent Catalyst and VimpelCom from completing any deal, thereby causing damage to Catalyst. - 113.
+On August 8, 2014, West Face, in furtherance of the Conspiracy, contacted Felix Saratovsky of VimpelCom to discuss the Proposal.
+West Face told Saratovsky that it was sending further details about the Proposal.